matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   `m.space.child` event has `suggested: true`.
 Defaults to `false`.

   For the POST request, must be a boolean.
-For GET, must be either `true` or `false`, case sensitive.
+For GET, must be either `true` or `false`, case-sensitive.
 * **`max_rooms_per_space`**: Optional: a client-defined limit to the maximum number of children to return per space.
 Doesn't apply to the root space (ie, the `room_id` in the request).

-  Server implementations may also have an internal limit (recommended to be 50) (which *does* apply to the root room); attempts to exceed this  limit are ignored.
+  Server implementations may also have an internal limit (recommended as 50) (which *does* apply to the root room); attempts to exceed this  limit are ignored.
 Must be a non-negative integer.